Starmer says ‘I get it’ after Labour’s ‘disappointing’ Runcorn defeat

 A Conservative Party spokesman said: “Now we know why Keir Starmer never bothered to visit the area.”

-The Tories, in Kemi Badenoch’s first electoral test as leader, were also suffering at the hands of Reform and could also be squeezed by the Liberal Democrats.
+The Tories, in Kemi Badenoch’s first electoral test as leader, were also suffering at the hands of Reform and could also be squeezed by the Liberal Democrats as results continue to trickle in on Friday.

+Reform beat the Conservatives to take control of Staffordshire County Council, reaching a majority of 32 seats as counting resumed on Friday, with the Tories on six seats and a further 24 yet to be announced.

 Lib Dem leader Sir Ed Davey said: “We are expecting to see big gains against the Conservatives in their former Middle England heartlands.”